-Learning Outcomes Preparation By the end of the lesson, pupils 1.
-Write the comprehension will be able to: questions on the board (see end of 1.
-Read and understand a dialogue. lesson).
-2. Summarise key information in a text.
-2. Read the dialogue (see end of lesson).
-3. Answer questions on a text. g (
+- 1. Write the comprehension questions on the board (see end of lesson). - 2.
+Read the dialogue (see end of lesson).

 - 1. Introduce the topic of Nigeria to the class.
 Invite volunteers to answer the following questions: - Who has been to Nigeria? - Do you know anyone who has been to Nigeria? - What do you think Kano, Nigeria is like? - 2.
 Tell pupils that in today's lesson they are going to read a dialogue between Aminata and Charles.
 In the dialogue, they will see examples of positive and negative sentences in the simple present tense as well as questions, similar to what they studied in the previous 2 lessons.